 To determine appropriate albedo distribution for our model, we use values derived by Tedesco et al. (2002) from IRAS infrared observations.
 Unfortunately, the only resonant asteroid listed in this catalogue is (1362) Griqua.
 For this reason, we assume the albedo distribution of the resonant asteroids is similar to that of main belt asteroids in the neighbourhood of the J2/1.
-We thus select IRAS asteroids that fulfil the condition $a > 3.1\,\mathrm{AU} \land a < (3.260 + 0.301e)\,\mathrm{AU}$, where a is the osculating semimajor axis and e the osculating eccentricity.
-The procedure yields 542 objects and a reasonably constrained albedo distribution (Fig. 63; we also verified that this distribution depends weakly on the orbit threshold chosen for the J2/1 border).
+We thus select IRAS asteroids that fulfil the condition $a > 3.1 \text{ AU} \land a < (3.260 + 0.301e) \text{ AU}$, where a is the osculating semimajor axis and e the osculating eccentricity.
+The procedure yields 542 objects and a reasonably constrained albedo distribution (Fig. 51; we also verified that this distribution depends weakly on the orbit threshold chosen for the J2/1 border).
 Our albedo distribution peaks at 0.05, that same as assumed in (i), but there is a significant spread.

-Figure 52 indicates the background population dominates the family contribution by a factor $\simeq 5$ for $H \le 14-15$, though we need to account for observational biases.
+Figure 40 indicates the background population dominates the family contribution by a factor $\simeq 5$ for $H \leq 14 - 15$, though we need to account for observational biases.
 To estimate the true background population, we extrapolated the observed H distribution above the $H \simeq 14$ threshold using the exponent $\gamma \simeq 0.51$ (see Sec.
 2.3).
 Using this procedure, we obtain a bias factor that is given by the ratio between the estimated and observed populations for different values of H for H > 14.
 The same factor is applied to the Themis and Hygiea families since they occupy roughly same main belt region.
 As described in Morbidelli et al. (2003), this procedure produces a bend in the slope of the family size distributions that is more shallow than the background main belt slope (this is especially remarkable for the Hygiea case, since it has a steep size distribution among its H < 14 bodies).
-This simple debiasing procedure is acceptable for our purposes.
-Note that the $H \le 14$ source population is only increased $\simeq 5\%$ relative to the observed sample.
-In our simulation, we consider asteroids down to H < 17.5, with the cumulative number being roughly half a million.
-15
+This simple debiasing procedure to the observed sample.
+In our simulation, we consider asteroids down to H < 17.5, with the cumulative number being roughly half a million.13

-15Data on the faint asteroids, dominated by the inner main belt population, indicate the absolute magnitude distribution
+13Data on the faint asteroids, dominated by the inner main belt population, indicate the absolute magnitude distribution